 This option can be activated or deactivated, there is no need to enter any value.

-In the first example the option will be deactivated, in the second example we will activate the option.
+In the first example, the option will be deactivated, in the second one, it will be activated.

 Automatic Supports in Simplify3D

 As its name implies, the Automatic Supports function allows Simplify3D to decide where to place the supports based on certain parameters that we have adjusted.

 Next, we are going to show you the options that we have when generating supports automatically and what function each one fulfills.

 The option Support Type allows you to choose between two alternatives, you can choose Normal or From Build Platform Only.